 The assumption and taking on/over of perspectives or "role-taking" is sometimes characterised in the Anglo-Saxon literature by the term "empathy", which sounds more value-neutral than "sympathy", although it is not always used value-neutrally355.
-Empathy (Empathie) demonstrates its objectivity when it - apart from the subjective element or factor which the actor brings into a situation - apprehends the features, characteristics or attributes of the situation (die Züge der Situation), and consequently makes its real, actual object (or
+Empathy demonstrates its objectivity when it - apart from the subjective element or factor which the actor brings into a situation - apprehends the features, characteristics or attributes of the situation, and consequently makes its real, actual object (or subject matter), the interaction (or mutual influence) of the actor and the situation356.
+The main emphases are distributed somewhat differently when empathy is defined in the psychoanalytical context as vicarious and representative self-observation (vicarious introspection).
+If self-observation and introspection, as Freud taught, is the first duty and best school of the psycho-analyst, then it is patently obvious that the

 353 Sympathy, pp. 8, 10, 12, 18ff..
-A "practical concern" for the Other, according to Mercer, should also belong to sympathy (as compassion or commiseration, or as fellow-feeling) (Mitgefühl), however, he (i.e. Mercer) cannot found and justify in greater detail and more precisely the necessary interrelation between (the) value-neutral-cognitive and (the) positive-practical aspect of sympathy (as compassion or commiseration, or as fellow-feeling).
+A "practical concern" for the Other, according to Mercer, should also belong to sympathy (as compassion or commiseration, or as fellow-feeling), however, he (i.e. Mercer) cannot found and justify in greater detail and more precisely the necessary interrelation between the value-neutral-cognitive and the positive-practical aspect of sympathy (as compassion or commiseration, or as fellow-feeling).